| Prep Time: 30 mins

 After meat has marinated, heat wok or pan on high with 2 tbsp of oil.
 When the oil just starts to smoke, add the meat to pan and cook until each side is nicely browned (or 3-4 minutes).
 The outside of the lamb should start to crisp, without burning.

 Turn down the heat to Med.
 Add sugar, cilantro, and salt.
 Stir for 30 secs.
 Remove from heat and serve immediately with fresh rice and garnish with green onions.

 Lamb is taste that we're very fond of, but not everyone shares our sentiment.
 If you're looking for a meat substitute for lamb, we recommend subbing beef in for the job.
 Try to pick a piece of beef that has some marbling of fat to fully capture the flavor of this dish.

 We recognize that Chinese rice wine is not sitting on everyone's shelf at home or even in most major supermarkets.
+Try ordering it online.
 We don't recommend substituting Japanese rice wine (Mirin) as it is very sweet and can overpower the other flavors.
 If you don't want to bother getting a dry sherry, leave out this ingredient entirely - the meal will still taste great!

 Be sure to leave comments and feedback on your meals and experiments in the comments for others to read.

 Post pictures of your masterpiece meal on social media and tag us.
 We repost!